seaona/seaona/README.md

 ### Hi there 👋
-I am Mariona, and Industrial Engineer.
+I am Mariona, an Industrial Engineer.
 I love programming, learning and teaching.
 I enjoy researching about technology and society and I try to create a positive impact in the world by developing and collaborating with interesting projects in the space.

 <img align="right" alt="GIF" src="https://github.com/seaona/seaona/blob/main/cat-github.gif?raw=true" width="408" height="318" />